 Intermittent fasting for women is controversially discussed in many places.

-At one time, intermittent fasting should only be suitable for men, while at another time, there are no gender-specific differences at all.
+At one time, intermittent fasting should only be suitable for men, while there are no gender-specific differences at another time.

 As is often the case, the truth lies somewhere in between.
-Thus, this guide is aiming at deriving essential intermittent fasting information for women based on science.
+Thus, this guide aims to derive essential intermittent fasting information for women based on science.

 Intermittent fasting is an eating pattern that alternates between fasting and eating windows.

 Although there are various intermittent fasting types, which we will look at in more detail, the most popular is eating within an 8-hour window.

 Therefore, the 16/8 intermittent fasting plan involves fasting for 16 hours daily.
 However, you can also fast for 12, 14, or 18 hours daily.